-But why do enterprises allow their employees to use their personal devices for official work?
+But why do enterprises allow employees to use their personal devices for official work?
 According to the same survey, around 59% of the workforce does not always work at a fixed location (dedicated desk).
-Thus, allowing employees to work with mobile devices provides freedom to work remotely.
+Thus, allowing employees to work with mobile devices provides freedom to work remotely and hence the need to implement enterprise mobility.

-Furthermore, the companies save a good amount of their equipment purchase and maintenance costs.
+Furthermore, the companies save much of their equipment purchase and maintenance costs.
 But with the increasing trend of enterprises allowing employees to bring their own devices for work, the risk of data leaks and unauthorized access also increases exponentially.
-Bring-your-own-device (BYOD) renders mobile devices vulnerable to various kinds of malware and phishing attacks.
+Bring-your-own-device (BYOD) renders mobile devices vulnerable to various types of malware and phishing attacks.

 In Q3 2020, Kaspersky mobile protective solutions blocked 16 million attacks on mobile devices, an increase of 2.2 million on Q2 2020.